Home Page of Artist Jean Carruthers Wetta Paintings

 Jean Wetta in her studio in Island Heights, NJ

-Nine years later we find ourselves an hour and a half outside of New York City and Philadelphia.
-Again on an island---this time at the juncture of the Toms River and Barnegat Bay on the Jersey Shore.
+In 2002, we moved to the Jersey Shore an hour and a half from New York and Philadelphia.
+Again we find ourselves on an island---this time at the juncture of the Toms River and Barnegat Bay.
 Frank is a professor of history at Kean University and I continue to paint full-time.
 The light on the New Jersey coast is much less intense than in the South.
 We have lots of snow.
 The landscape has more umbers and shades of ochre, blacks, whites and grays.
 It is more abstract and moody.

 Web Design by D.G.
 Computer Solutions, LLC.